Turkey lifts its objections to Sweden, Finland joining NATO

 The agency said NATO was set to declare Russia an enemy at the summit, adding that it was publishing precise coordinates “just in case.”

-Associated Press Writers Aritz Parra, Ciaran Giles, Sylvie Corbet and Zeke Miller in Madrid and Zeynep Bilginsoy in Istanbul contributed.
+Associated Press Writers Aritz Parra, Ciaran Giles, Sylvie Corbet and Zeke Miller in Madrid, Karl Ritter in Garmisch-Partenkirchen, Germany and Zeynep Bilginsoy in Istanbul contributed.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine